thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 ## What the heck is MEAN Stack

-- MEAN is a user-friendly full-stack JavaScript framework ideal for building dynamic websites and applications.
+- MEAN is an acronym for **MongoDB**, **ExpressJS**, **AngularJS** and **Node.js**
 - One of the main benefits of the MEAN stack is that a single language, JavaScript, runs on every level of the application, making it an efficient and modern approach to web development.
-- MEAN is an acronym for **MongoDB**, **ExpressJS**, **AngularJS** and **Node.js**

 ## MongoDB